panicsteve/shutup-css/README.md

 To use shutup.css as a custom user stylesheet:

-1. Download the auto-updating [shutup.css](http://stevenf.com/shutup/shutup.css) file to your system.
+1. Download the auto-updating [shutup.css](shutup-user-stylesheet.css) file to your system.*
-  If you don't trust a remotely-imported CSS file being applied to every web page you see, or if you want to make additional customizations, you can [download the most recent non-updating version](http://stevenf.com/shutup/shutup-latest.css) instead, but you will have to occasionally update this file manually.
 2. In your browser's preferences, configure your browser to use shutup.css as a custom user stylesheet.
 In Safari for OS X, for example, it looks something like this:

 <img alt="Safari screenshot" src="docs/safariprefs.png" width="406" />